7 Best Lever Action Rifles: Ultimate Guide

 Browning BLR Lightweight Review

-The tubular magazines of most lever guns ensure you cannot use spitzer-style rifle rounds like 223 and 308 Winchester.
-The Browning BLR resolves that by using an internal magazine and allowing shooters to use whatever caliber they want.
-Like most Browning products, the BLR is nothing but high quality.
-This rifle provides an accurate, reliable shooting rifle platform with the combined benefits of a traditional rifle round and lever action.
+Most lever guns with tubular magazines can’t use spitzer-style rifle rounds like the .223 and .308 Winchester.
+The Browning BLR solves this with an internal magazine, allowing shooters to use any caliber.
+Like all Browning products, the BLR is top-notch quality.
+It offers accuracy and reliability, blending the benefits of traditional rifle rounds and lever action.

 Caliber-wise, Browning seems to make the BLR in everything for everyone.
-This includes calibers like the little .223 all the way up to the mighty .300 Win Mag.
-Every gun comes with a four-round detachable magazine, and each caliber demands a different barrel length, from 20 to 24 inches.
-The simple open sights make fast shooting possible, and this gives you rifle range with lever gun speed.
+This includes calibers ranging from the small .223 to the powerful .300 Win Mag.
+Each gun features a four-round detachable magazine, with barrel lengths varying from 20 to 24 inches based on the caliber.
+With simple open sights for rapid shooting, you get rifle range with lever gun speed.

-Light rifles are quick to your shoulders.
-What his rifle isn’t light on is price.
-It’s one of the more expensive lever guns on the market.
-That’s certainly a turn-off for some folks who prefer a classic lever gun’s rugged simplicity and low price.
-If you want the speed of a lever gun with the range of bolt action, this is your only choice.
+Light rifles are quick on your shoulders, but this one isn’t light on the wallet.
+That’s certainly a turn-off for some folks who prefer a classic lever gun’s rugged simplicity and low-price models.
+However, if you want the speed of a lever gun with the range of a bolt action, this is your only choice.

 Browning BLR Lightweight Pros and Cons